usaid-cs/yesterday-i-learned/random.md

 1. If someone is watching you, then if you yawn, they might as well.
 1. If you suspect you will be criticised in a meeting, sit next to the person in the meeting.
 It is much harder to be criticised when the person needs to turn the body to you.
 1. Cigarette filters are made of fiberglass.
-1. Quinoa ("kinwa") floats, needs to be rinsed, and sticks to every cooking surface (because it floats).
-Cooking time is longer.
-Unpleasant cooking experience.
 1. Cooked rice has only 2g of protein per 100g.
 Quinoa 4g.
 Your everyday pasta, 6g.
 Carbs are similar (30g), except for quinoa, at 20g.
 1. Zack says the name "BlackBerry" was coined by marketing company Lexicon Branding, due to the resemblance of the keyboard's buttons to that of the [drupelets](https://en.wikipedia.org/wiki/Drupe) that compose the blackberry fruit.
 1. MKBHD's ultimate frisbee jersey number is 82.